 In this blog, I am going to explain how I tested SAP HANA dynamic tiering at SAP COIL lab Palo Alto.
 It has been an extremely interesting experience to see how fast data models were on dynamic tiering based on Flash storage, which, in this case was Pure Storage®.

 SAP HANA is an in-memory data platform.
 The value of in-memory computing is proven with many live customers.
 But RAM is a very expensive resource, SAP HANA has tools to help customers lower cost by moving data to storages based on data temperature.
-Always the hot data will reside in main memory, warm and cold data can be moved to various storage devices.
-But if storage is very fast like Flash storage the performance drop of queries runtimes is quite negligible.
+The hot data will always reside in main memory, while warm and cold data can be moved to various storage devices.
+But if storage is very fast like Flash storage, the performance drop of queries runtimes is quite negligible.

 This lowers the overall cost of adopting a SAP HANA solution when warm/cold data can be moved to Dynamic tiering based on Flash storage and there is also not much loss of performance in terms of business queries’ runtimes.

 What are the benefits of dynamic tiering?

 Dynamic tiering allows data-aging rules to be defined by administrators, and to be executed automatically at scheduled intervals.

 SAP HANA SPS11, and SAP HANA dynamic tiering; SAP BusinessObjects Design Studio; SAP HANA Cloud Platform, SAP Smart Data streaming; SAP BusinessObjects Lumira, server version for teams; and Pure Storage FlashArray//m.